from training.npr.org: https://training.npr.org/sources/ameer-al-khatahtbeh/

 Imara Jones is the creator of TransLash Media, a cross-platform journalism, personal storytelling and narrative project that aims to shift the current culture of hostility toward transgender people in the

 Patty Loew is a journalism professor and director of the Center for Native American and Indigenous Research at Northwestern University.

 Laura Martinez, a Mexico City native, is a journalist and editor specializing in Spanish-language marketing, media and advertising.

 University of Arizona professor of practice Maggy Zanger focuses on Middle East journalism and is an affiliated faculty member of the UA Center for Middle Eastern Studies.
 She was the Iraq country director of the Institute for War and Peace Reporting in Iraq for nearly two years.

-Leila Cobo is a vice president and the Latin industry lead at Billboard and the host of Estudio Billboard, a weekly interview show.
-She’s also the organizer and host of Billboard’s annual Latin Music Conference.
-Before joining Billboard, she wrote for the Los Angeles Times and the Miami Herald.
+Leila Cobo is a vice president and the Latin industry lead at Billboard.
+She’s the organizer and host of Billboard’s annual Latin Music Conference, and was host of Estudio Billboard, a weekly interview show.